RainingComputers/ShnooTalk/tests/README.md

 ## How to run the tests?

-+ Install ccache and g++
-+ If you have added a new test case, you will have to run `make gen` to expected output files for the test case
 + Run `make test` or `make coverage`

 ## How to generate the test cases?

-+ Install ccache and g++
 + Run `make gen`
 + Carefully review the changes using `git diff`